ironbar/prompt_recovery/docs/05_Solution_Summary.md

 At the start of the challenge I tried using some datasets for validation, but did not found a clear correlation between validation results and leaderboard.

+### Bigger models

+At the start of the challenge I thought that Mixtral was going to make a difference in the challenge.
+In reality I have not seen any significative difference between Mistral, Mixtral or Llama.

 ### Public datasets

 The best LB score obtained when fine-tuning on public data was `0.60`, but most of the datasets scored around `0.53`

+### Trying to improve my data

+I tried different strategies to improve my data:

+- Multi-instruction prompts
+- Imitate leaked prompts
+- Prompts on more topics as suggested by GPT4
+- Added hints to datasets

+None of them gave improvements on the leaderboard score.

+### Training with similar prompts

+I tried augmenting the train data using similar prompts: prompts that had the same meaning and scored high on T5 embeddings It didn't improve the LB score.

+### Scaling the data

+I did not get any improvement after generating 2k new samples using GPT4.

 ## Learnings